johanhenriksson/reverse-proxy/README.md

 - docker-compose
 - port 80 available

-### 1. Create a docker network for external connections
+### 1. Create a docker network for proxied containers

 Create a network called ``web``.